stevie170/ctf-write-ups/HolidayHack/kringlecon3-2020/README.md

 CandyCane1 = LVEdQPpBwr   Oh this is the one, woohoo!

 I'll make a table to sort the values for each letter in each position.

+-- something is wrong with this table.
+I'll need to revisit it because it doesn't look like the one I put together... --

 |        | 1 | A | a | B | C | d | D | E | H | I | N | O | P | R | s | S | Y | z | Z | 5 |
 |-------:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|